 In June 2010 the company was approached by the largest retailer in the world for the distribution and sale of the Genstrip product, then about to enter the 510k regulatory review process, at over 5,000 retail stores worldwide.
 A contract with this retailer was negotiated in September 2010 and subsequently renegotiated and renewed in April 2011, and as soon as the retail contract was agreed to and as a means to conduct market research, the company began seeking pre-conditioned letters of intent (pre-orders) for Genstrip, while continuing the prosecution of the 510(k) application on behalf of Shasta Technologies before the FDA.
 Discussions with this retailer and other similarly situated retailers had been on a litigation induced hiatus since our litigation with Lifescan, Inc. began in earnest in late March 2013.
-Lifescan Inc., the diabetes testing division of Johnson & Johnson sued the company in three separate suits, all in Federal court, beginning in September 2011.
+Lifescan Inc., the diabetes testing division of Johnson & Johnson sued the company in three separate suits, all in

+Federal court, beginning in September 2011.
 These suits proved costly in that their intended purpose was to keep the Genstrip product off of retail market shelves.
 Until these suits were settled in May 2016, the company's marketing abilities were severely limited.
-The company believes there will be additional limitations as long as Johnson & Johnson spends large sums to discredit the company and its products.
+The company believes there have been and will be additional limitations as long as Johnson & Johnson spends large sums to discredit the company and its products.

 The settlements we did achieve provided a hard-fought victory for the company, particularly since Shasta had admitted to patent infringements of all three J&J patents that were being adjudicated.
-During the remainder of

-2016, we settled these lawsuits in a novel manner, where Johnson & Johnson paid the company a settlement amount, for lawsuits where the company was a defendant, a rarity in matters where the payor initiated the strike suit in the first place.
+During the remainder of 2016, we settled these lawsuits in a novel manner, where Johnson & Johnson paid the company a settlement amount, for lawsuits where the company was a defendant, a rarity in matters where the payor initiated the strike suit in the first place.
 J&J, as a part of the settlement, also granted the company licenses to three of J&J patents (one patent that J&J subsequently lost through final action by the US Supreme Court), the larger value gained from this 5-year legal battle.
-In March 2016, prior to its settlement, the company's Pharma Tech Solutions, Inc. and Decision IT Corp. subsidiaries brought suit against Lifescan, Inc. in Nevada Federal court for patent infringement, the company alleging that Lifescan, Inc.'s OneTouch Ultra product was and had been infringing both of the company's patents.
+In March 2016, prior to its settlement, the company's Pharma Tech Solutions, Inc. and Decision IT Corp. subsidiaries brought suit against Lifescan, Inc. in Nevada Federal court for patent infringement, the company alleging that Lifescan, Inc.'s One Touch Ultra product was and had been infringing both of the company's patents.
 In March 2017, after a protracted battle with J&J where they tried to invalidate the company's lawsuit, the court in a major ruling agreed that the company will be allowed to move forward (a major victory so early in the suit) and will also be allowed to allege the Doctrine of Equivalents, a legal doctrine that would preclude J&J from twisting words through its pleadings and expert reports to escape justice.
 In April 2016 the company amended its original suit to include allegations under the Doctrine of Equivalents.
+This case has reached a milestone event, a Federal court hearing on November 17, 2017, where J&J/Lifescan will be forced to present its factual case as to why their OneTouch product does not infringe on the company's two patents.
+This is a major hearing where the Federal court system rules mitigate against J&J/Lifescan.
+The company is firm in its belief that its case, under the Doctrine of Equivalents, is strong.